 systemd which has a built in timer service.

 systemd to run the backup script each day at 5 am.

 [Unit] Description=Run gitea-backup once a day [Timer] OnCalendar=*-*-* 05:00:00 RandomizedDelaySec=30 Persistent=true [Install] WantedBy=timers.target

 Create the corresponding service file

 Then we link the two files into the

-/lib/systemd/system folder, start the timer and then enable it so it will be automatically started each time the server boots up.
+/lib/systemd/system folder, start the timer and then enable it so it automatically starts each time the server boots up.

 sudo ln -s /home/git/gitea/gitea-backup.timer /lib/systemd/system/gitea-backup.timer sudo ln -s /home/git/gitea/gitea-backup.service /lib/systemd/system/gitea-backup.service sudo systemctl daemon-reload sudo systemctl start gitea-backup.timer sudo systemctl enable gitea-backup.timer